 It won’t surprise anyone to know that a pro rider’s conditioning and fitness allows them to produce more power more efficiently than an amateur.
 But it is also a matter of technique.

 Dr Dwyer says: “Pro cyclists have a much more efficient and effective pedalling technique.
 The timing of the contraction of their leg muscles leads to force production in the right direction relative to the crank angle at the right time, to optimize the translation of force.”

-Dan Martin adds: “Generally in a race, you’re using it [the power meter] to understand why it’s hurting … sometimes I’ll think 'this feels really hard now' and I’ll check and see 'yes, it is hard'.
+Dan Martin of UAE Team Emirates adds: “Generally in a race, you’re using it [the power meter] to understand why it’s hurting … sometimes I’ll think 'this feels really hard now' and I’ll check and see 'yes, it is hard'.

 "You can use it to make sure you’re not going above your limit.
 You know where you are as far as fitness goes … you’re not going to stick at a ridiculous power output for five minutes because you know you’re going to blow up.”

-In a Grand Tour, a GC contender hoping to make the podium must carefully control their power output.
+In a Grand Tour, a general classification contender hoping to make the podium must carefully control their power output.
 Often their domestiques will have much higher power readings when they are working for their team leader.

 “It’s this delightful puzzle of having a finite amount of energy to expend on the stage, and trying to figure out the optimal way to expend your energy,” says Dr Dwyer.

 “It’s being smart, it’s about knowing when to spare your reserves, and knowing when to absolutely explode and produce as much power as you can in a finite amount of time.”